cmhume/ocean_plastic_webscraper/README.md

 ### First Steps:

-1. Check robots.txt files for each website to see if web scraping is allowed.
-This is done by adding /robots.txt to the main web page address like so:
+First we checked the robots.txt files for each website to see if web scraping was allowed.
+This was done by adding /robots.txt to the main web page address like so:

 https://www.un.org/robots.txt